More articles Thursday 18 August 2016 10:00pm

 First Minister & Makar Talk Poetry, Politics and Paxman

-“She thinks she’s Jeremy Paxman,” Jackie Kay told the audience at the Edinburgh International Book Festival, as she was pushed for answers by her interviewer, who just happened to be Scotland’s First Minister, Nicola Sturgeon.
+“She thinks she’s Jeremy Paxman,” Jackie Kay told the audience at the Book Festival earlier today, as she was pushed for answers by her interviewer, who just happened to be Scotland’s First Minister, Nicola Sturgeon.
 Although strikingly at ease in the role of questioner (and far less aggressive than that notorious bulldog of the BBC), Sturgeon revealed that her own childhood ambition was to be a writer.

 “It would be an odd child that always wanted to be politician,” she said.
 “To be fair, I was an odd child.
 But no, I wanted to write children’s books.
 I thought I was going to be the next Enid Blyton.
 J K Rowling got there slightly before me…” Her investment in children’s reading remains, however, as evidenced by her flagship project in support of it, the First Minister’s Reading Challenge.
 “All of my best childhood memories come from the reading of books,” she said.
 Although another secret ambition revealed itself.
 “We’re all frustrated rock stars,” she said of politicians.
 “Very frustrated, in my case.”

 Jackie Kay – poet, novelist and now Scotland’s Makar – also had early showbiz ambitions, having undertaken acting training at what was then the Royal Scottish Academy of Music and Drama.
 “There’s probably still a bit of the ham actress in me.”
 But writing, she said, had provided her with “a sanctuary – a place to go.
 It helps you to survive.
 The page doesn’t judge you.”
 Her new position had been “a wee whirlwind every day,” she laughed – and not one that she could have predicted taking up.
 “I didn’t feel destined to be Makar.
 But I wouldn’t have turned it down!”